 Some people like to take their frozen meat out of the freezer and place it on their kitchen countertops to quickly thaw.
 They’d normally put it in a basin to collect the moisture instead of letting it run all over the counter.

 The difficulty with the strategy is that individuals occasionally forget about their steak and become preoccupied with something else.
-When they recollect and return to the meat, it is too late- it has ruined.
+When they recollect and return to the meat, it is too late- it has been ruined.

 So, how long can you keep defrosted steak in the fridge?